Inside GCSG 2026: Clinical Supply Impact On Patient Experience

 Beyond individual anecdotes, the GCSG 2026 U.S. Conference reflected a broader industry shift — one shaped by rising trial complexity, accelerating timelines, and clearer recognition that clinical supply decisions directly influence patient experience and trial continuity.

-Discussions around AI in particular were grounded in practical use – i.e., how tools can support planning, forecasting, and operational efficiency, with downstream effects on dose availability, site readiness, and patient scheduling.
-Speculation without application, Jacobs noted, felt like “a waste of time.”
+Discussions around AI in particular were grounded in practical use – i.e., how tools can support planning, forecasting, and operational efficiency, with downstream effects on dose availability, site readiness, and patient scheduling, as well as data validity outcomes.
+In other conferences, unlike GCSG's, speculation without application, Jacobs noted, felt like “a waste of time.”

 The agenda also addressed the mounting complex pressures faced by clinical supply teams, with sessions on comparator sourcing, constrained planning windows, global distribution challenges, and the demands of advanced modalities.
-Talks on radionuclide, cell and gene therapies, and advanced therapy medicinal products drew interest, per Jacobs, highlighting where traditional supply models are being pushed to their limits.
+Talks on radionuclide, cell and gene therapies, and advanced therapy medicinal products drew interest, per Jacobs, highlighting where traditional supply models are being pushed to their limits while experiencing a new paradigm.

 These evolutions mirror how clinical trials have changed over time.
 According to Jacobs, historically, early-phase studies allowed more room to learn and adjust.
 But today, even as trials move through the early stages, programs are under pressure to progress faster and generate data sooner.
-As this happens, expectations rise quickly from sponsors, sites, and especially patients.
+As this happens, expectations rise quickly from sponsors, sites, and especially patients while timelines shrink and pressure grows.

-Within this dynamic, Jacobs said, clinical supply can’t afford to be reactive.
-Teams must plan for scale earlier, manage variability, and support growing complexity.
-The closer a trial gets to meaningful efficacy signals, the more critical it becomes for clinical supply to operate as a strategic partner, ensuring patients receive consistent, uninterrupted access to treatment, and ensuring operational execution never undermines patient trust or trial success.
+Within this dynamic, Jacobs said, the clinical supply chain can’t afford to be reactive.
+Teams must plan for scale earlier, manage variability, improve transparency, and support growing complexity.
+The closer a trial gets to meaningful efficacy signals, the more critical it becomes for clinical supplies units and vendors to operate as a strategic partner, ensuring patients receive consistent, uninterrupted access to treatment, and ensuring operational execution never undermines patient trust or trial success.

 Where Connections Become Currency